Tracking Volunteer Leave: 2026 Options for UK Employers

 Option 2 — A dedicated workplace giving / volunteering platform

 Tools like Benevity, Percent, and Onhand specialise in volunteering — they include charity directories, opportunity matching, and impact reporting.
-Powerful, but typically pitched at 100+ staff and priced accordingly (usually £2–£5/employee/month).
+Powerful, but typically pitched at 100+ staff.
+Onhand publishes a Starter package at £1,500/year for up to 50 employees (about £30/employee/year); Percent and Benevity prices are not publicly disclosed and are quote-driven.
 For a team of 20, the value rarely justifies the cost.
+See our workplace giving software comparison for the trade-offs.

 If you go this route, you’ll usually want to keep your leave tool as the source of truth for the actual day-off booking, and use the giving platform for impact and matching.